PolymathNetwork/polymath-core-deprecated/README.md

 ## Style Guide

 The style guide for Polymath follows the style guide laid out by the Solidity Team at: http://solidity.readthedocs.io/en/develop/style-guide.html

+## Linting

+Solium is used as the linter for solidity code.
+You can see the code for solium here: https://github.com/duaraghav8/Solium

+Solium creates two files:
+.soliumignore - contains names of files and directories to ignore while linting.
+.soliumrc.json - contains configuration that tells solium how to lint your project.
+It can be  modified to configure rules, plugins and sharable configs.

 ![Polymath](Polymath.png)